unixdaddy/do_ansible/README.md

   - privilege escalation will be required if not using root
 - ssh key authentication - as part of deploying on DigitalOcean I have set public keys to be inserted
 - set required variables in playbook or defaults/main.yml of role i.e. set region to nyc1 or image to centos-7-x64 or size to s-2vcpu-4gb etc..
+- for existing VMs you will need to update K8s-local to point to the IPs/DNS Names of those machines.
 </details>